TRT Global - Italy Elections 2018: A country politically divided

 Italy Elections 2018: A country politically divided

-Italy was launched into political uncertainty after far-right groups earned the most votes in last weekend’s election.
-What was once fringe parties, now have ousted the ruling centre-left Democratic Party.
-The likely leaders will be from the anti-establishment Five Star Movement party, led by 31-year-old leader Luigi Di Maio and a centre-right coalition hobbled together by former Prime Minister Silvio Berlusconi.
-Sandra Gathmann reports
+Italy is set to enter an era of political uncertainty where far-right groups could have significant control.
+The ruling centre-left Democratic Party lost, as a populist wave saw a large portion of voters cast their ballots for once fringe movements.
+The likely leaders will be the anti-establishment Five Star Movement party, led by 31-year-old leader Luigi Di Maio and a centre-right coalition hobbled together by former Prime Minister Silvio Berlusconi.
+Sandra Gathman reports.

 Italy Elections 2018: A country politically divided